pachyderm/pachyderm/doc/docs/master/concepts/advanced-concepts/deferred_processing.md

       The `master` and `staging` branches now have the same `HEAD` commit.
       This means that your pipeline has data to process.

-    !!! note
-         In some rare cases, such as if a pipeline is directly provenant on both `master` and an input to `staging`, the commit IDs may differ.
-Deferred processing will still occur correctly in this case, but the new commits won't be in the old [commit set](../globalID/).

 1. Verify that the pipeline has new jobs:

       ```shell